 On the layer mask of Curves, mask the effect on the selected parts.
 Because we’ve applied the Curves for the background not for the old man.
 Use a soft round basic black brush for masking.

 Create the Double Exposure Effect

 Place the city image to the main document.
 Use the Transform Tool (CTRL +T) to enlarge it and make it fit nicely into the main document like shown below.

-Change the blend mode of the city layer to Screen and we’ve our double exposure effect.
+Change the blend mode of the city layer to Screen.

 This step is to enhance the effect which we have created so far.
 We’ll make the image more surrealistic by revealing the beard of the old man.

 Add a Layer Mask to city image.
 Activate the Brush Tool (B).
 Set its opacity and flow about 30%.
 Now mask the highlighted parts of city image as shown below to reveal the old man’s beard and some face parts.
 This will create a surreal effect like his beard hanging over the road.
 If you want, you can also go for revealing other parts as well.